-The Pueblo Chemical Agent-Destruction Pilot Plant, or PCAPP, will safely and efficiently destroy a stockpile of chemical munitions securely stored at the U.S. Army Pueblo Chemical Depot.
+The Pueblo Chemical Agent-Destruction Pilot Plant, or PCAPP, is safely and efficiently destroying a stockpile of chemical munitions securely stored at the U.S. Army Pueblo Chemical Depot.

-The munitions will begin their journey through the destruction process in the Enhanced Reconfiguration Building (ERB), where robots will remove their energetics and miscellaneous parts.
-The palletized rounds, still containing mustard agent, will be transported down a 450-foot-long corridor to the Agent Processing Building.
-Transport will be accomplished up to 11 times per hour via three automatic counterbalanced fork trucks called Automated Guided Vehicles, or AGVs.
+The munitions begin their journey through the destruction process in the Enhanced Reconfiguration Building (ERB), where robots remove their energetics and miscellaneous parts.
+The palletized rounds, still containing mustard agent, are transported down a 450-foot-long corridor to the Agent Processing Building.
+Transport is accomplished up to 11 times per hour via three automatic counterbalanced fork trucks called Automated Guided Vehicles, or AGVs.
 They are part of the AGV System, which is a self-contained system designed to integrate with plant equipment and the facility control system.